agdenadel/agdenadel.github.io/_posts/2019-7-22-Information-Criteria.md

 ### Bayesian Information Criterion

 The BIC is also called the Schwarz information criterion (SIC, SBC, SBIC).
-It was introduced by Gideon E. Scharz in the 1970s and it also has a simple definition:
+It was introduced by Gideon E. Schwarz in the 1970s and it also has a simple definition:

 $$BIC = log(n) p - 2 log \hat{L}$$